ryogrid/articles/skiplist_en.md

 - The logic explained in the winning team's slides at ACM ICPC Maraton Prague 2015 was used as a basis
   - https://cw.fel.cvut.cz/old/_media/courses/a4b36acm/maraton2015skiplist.pdf
   - However, the one described in this slide is an on-memory implementation and each node is associated with one entry
-  - It is not parallel or parallel-accessible
+  - Additionaly, the implementation is not accessible concurrently
-- The following assumes an understanding of the implementation presented in the "ACM ICPC Maraton Prague 2015 Winning Team's Slides".
+- The following explanation assumes an understanding of the implementation presented in the "ACM ICPC Maraton Prague 2015 Winning Team's Slides".
   - The following points are of particular importance for understanding what follows
     - How the code traverses the nodes from the first node to the node to be explored
     - What information is stored in the process of traversing a node?
-      - => List of references to the node you switched to
+      - => List of references to the node switched to
     - What is needed to add or delete a node?
-      - => what information is stored in the process of traversing a node => a list of references to the node to which the node was traversed What is required when a node is added or deleted
+      - => processing connection info of nodes described above

 ### Extension to a form where one node holds multiple entries (vs. on-memory implementation, regarding data structure)
 - The on-disk version of this document is designed to have multiple entries because one node corresponds to one page
-- Each node (Node type) should provide the following (including those that were necessary in the one-to-one correspondence)
+- Each node (Node type) should provide the following (including those that are necessary in the one-to-one correspondence)
   - (Assuming that the entries are still sorted by Key even within a node)
   - Retrieving, deleting, and adding entries by Key (and Value, if necessary)
     - The fact that entries are sorted by Key enables bisection search, and the overall processing time can be reduced to O (log N), even if it includes processing after node search.
-    - The retrieval process returns the entry with the closest value among the entries with keys smaller than the specified Key, even if the entry does not exist
+    - The retrieval operation returns a entry with the closest value among the entries with keys smaller than the specified Key, even if the entry which has specified Key does not exist
       - Necessary to realize Iterator
   - Retrieving the entry with the smallest Key in a node
     - Note that even if an entry is returned, only the Key is used